-The faculty has an Associate Dean International and Alumni, as well as an International committee, both of which recommend strategies and priorities to the Faculty Leadership Group.
-Close cooperation is ongoing between the faculty and the University’s Office of Global Engagement, the China Studies Centre and the Sydney Southeast Asia Centre.
+The school has an Associate Dean International and Alumni, as well as an International committee, both of which recommend strategies and priorities to the School Leadership Group.
+Close cooperation is ongoing between the school and the University’s Office of Global Engagement, the China Studies Centre and the Sydney Southeast Asia Centre.

-The following countries are the faculty’s current top priorities: China, Taiwan, Indonesia (2015 ongoing), India and the Middle East (2016 and then ongoing), Europe and South America (2017 and then ongoing).
-In addition to the priority regions, the faculty acknowledges that a number of individual academics have relationships and work collaboratively with colleagues across the world.
+The following countries are the school’s current top priorities: China, Taiwan, Indonesia (2015 ongoing), India and the Middle East (2016 and then ongoing), Europe and South America (2017 and then ongoing).
+In addition to the priority regions, the school acknowledges that a number of individual academics have relationships and work collaboratively with colleagues across the world.